Learn How to Email Your Resume With Samples and Proven Templates

 [Your LinkedIn/Behance profile or contact information]

-Sending a resume to a recruiter
+8. Sending a Resume to a Recruiter

 Subject: [Your Name] – Resume for Future Opportunities